-YIL 9.05: Case Closing and Aftercare
+YIL 8.05: Case Closing and Aftercare

-The organization follows up on the transition or aftercare plan, as appropriate, when possible, and with the permission of the youth.
+The organization follows up on the transition plan, as appropriate, when possible, and with the permission of the youth.

 NA The organization has a contract with a public authority that prohibits or does not include aftercare or transition planning follow-up.

-Examples: Reasons why follow-up may not be appropriate include, but are not limited to, cases where the person's participation is involuntary, or where there may be a risk to the individual such as in cases of domestic violence.
+Examples: Reasons why follow-up may not be appropriate include, but are not limited to, cases where individuals are transferred to long-term care settings or a higher level of care, or where there may be a safety risk such as in cases of domestic violence.